shirin32/Sorting_Multithreading/README.md

 # Sorting_Multithreading
-Understanding performance of Quick Sort algorithm using multi-threading
+Understanding performance of Quick Sort algorithm using multi-threading:

 The objective of this project is to evaluate the performance of a sorting application with multithreading.\